isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Learning for Life Programme (LLP).md

 Sports Experience is the foundational thrust of our Learning for Life Programme (LLP).
-Through Physical Education and Character & Citizenship Education lessons, core knowledge, skills and values is imparted to every student.
+Through Physical Education and Character &amp; Citizenship Education lessons, core knowledge, skills and values is imparted to every student.
 This thrust seeks to provide all Kranjians with a rich variety of sporting experiences to reinforce their aptitudes and attitudes in becoming a Champion in Life.

 Competitive sporting experiences are effective platforms to nurture positive traits such as resilience and sportsmanship.
-We design and provide opportunities for all Kranjians to participate in at least one competition, through platforms like ‘Budding Champions Day’ and ‘Champions Day’.
-In addition, our camps are designed for a progressive experience from a 2D1N camp in school for Primary 4 students to a 3D2N camp at an external campsite for Primary 5 students to further augment our efforts to develop character and 21CC in our students.
-This also primes our children for their overseas immersion trips for selected Primary 5 students to Suzhou/Shanghai in China, and a cohort trip for Primary 6 students to Malacca in Malaysia.
+We design and provide opportunities for all Kranjians to participate in at least one competition, through platforms like ‘Budding Champions Day’ and ‘Champions Day’.&nbsp; In addition, our camps are designed for a progressive experience from a 2D1N camp in school for Primary 4 students to a 3D2N camp at an external campsite for Primary 5 students to further augment our efforts to develop character and 21CC in our students.&nbsp; This also primes our children for their overseas immersion trips for selected Primary 5 students to Suzhou/Shanghai in China, and a cohort trip for Primary 6 students to Malacca in Malaysia.

 Recreational sporting experiences through ‘Play Cool Sports’ and participation in Physical Sports Co-Curricular Activities (CCA) at recreational level is available to all students.
-We hope to broaden their experiences and interests by providing recreational sports training and game plays in a non-competitive and fun environment.
-In doing so, we strive to promote an active and healthy lifestyle and develop a lifelong passion for sports in our students.
+We hope to broaden their experiences and interests by providing recreational sports training and game plays in a non-competitive and fun environment.&nbsp; In doing so, we strive to promote an active and healthy lifestyle and develop a lifelong passion for sports in our students.&nbsp;

 **Sports Excellence**

 This thrust caters to the needs of high performing students in Physical Sports CCA by providing them with opportunities to further their talents and strengthen their character.
 There is application of training in higher competition as they develop sport-specific strength and fitness conditioning.
 School team players receive opportunities to participate in friendly matches, fiestas and National School Games competitions.
-The school emphasises the importance of ‘giving one’s personal best’ and showing good sportsmanship in the process.
+The school emphasises the importance of ‘giving one’s personal best’ and showing good sportsmanship in the process.&nbsp;

 The school team players develop their mental strength through regular reflections such as post match reviews.
-They are also equipped with the knowledge and skills to manage their role as student athletes and to transfer these skills to life pursuits such as academic excellence.
+They are also equipped with the knowledge and skills to manage their role as student athletes and to transfer these skills to life pursuits such as academic excellence.&nbsp;

 Many of our school team players have used their talents in sports to apply successfully for Direct School Admission (DSA) to a whole range of secondary schools.

 In addition to participating in sports, our student athletes also contribute back to our community through our curated Values-in-Action programmes.
-The CCA outreach programmes to MOE Kindergarten@Kranji and other kindergartens around our neighbourhood allow our students to share their knowledge and skills with the younger children through fun and engaging activities.
+The CCA outreach programmes to MOE Kindergarten@Kranji and other kindergartens around our neighbourhood allow our students to share their knowledge and skills with the younger children through fun and engaging activities.&nbsp;

 **Budding Champions Day**